department-of-veterans-affairs/vets.gov-status/README.md

 ### Credentials

-The scripts get secrets out of [credstash](https://github.com/fugue/credstash) when running in CI.
+The scripts get secrets out of AWS Parameter Store, using AWS credentials to the VA AWS instance living in the repo Secrets section.
+These cannot be read, and therefore are not usable locally.

 When running locally, you can ask a colleague for the `.secrets` file and place it in `scripts/local_credentials`, which set credentials for Foresee and GA as env vars.
+These can be used to run the fetch data scripts locally.

 ### Adding new packages to python scripts